GnikDroy/0x2048/README.md

 This installs the necessary libraries under linux.

 ### Windows
-If you are using Windows, you can download the libraries <a href="https://www.libsdl.org/download-2.0.php">here</a>.
+Under Windows, you can download the libraries <a href="https://www.libsdl.org/download-2.0.php">here</a>.

 ## How to compile

-Clone this github repo, and make a folder named 'build' inside the root folder.
+Clone this github repository, and make a folder named 'build' inside the project root folder.

 `git clone https://github.com/GnikDroy/0x2048`